msasinowski/react-native-expo-braintree/INTEGRATION_3.X_EXPO.md

-`pathPrefix` - Path prefix, in case of you want to separate path only to handle the context switch (Optional) `initialize3DSecure` - Boolean that determines if 3D Secure is used/needed (Values "true" | "false") `addFallbackUrlScheme` - Boolean that determines if we should add a scheme for a fallback url used in venmo `appDelegateLanguage` - Indicator that tell's the plugin logic if you are still using Objective C file for AppDelegate (Optional)
+`pathPrefix` - Path prefix, in case of you want to separate path only to handle the context switch (Optional) `initialize3DSecure` - Boolean that determines if 3D Secure is used/needed (Values "true" | "false") `initializeGooglePay` - Boolean that determines if Google Pay is used/needed (Values "true" | "false") `addFallbackUrlScheme` - Boolean that determines if we should add a scheme for a fallback url used in venmo `appDelegateLanguage` - Indicator that tell's the plugin logic if you are still using Objective C file for AppDelegate (Optional)